-If the local authority has reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm, they make enquires under Section 47 to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
-This duty also applies if a child is subject to an emergency protection order (under S44 of the Children Act 1989) or in police protective custody (under S46 of the Children Act 1989).
+If the local authority have reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm, they have a duty to make enquires under Section 47 to enable them to decide whether they should take any action to safeguard and promote the child's welfare.

+This duty also applies if a child is subject to an emergency protection order (under section 44 of the Children Act 1989) or in police protective custody under section 46 of the Children Act 1989.

 Children's Services will convene an Initial Child Protection Conference (ICPC) once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
 A review conference (RCPC) will take place once a child has been made the subject of a Child Protection Plan to monitor the safety of the child and the required reduction in risk.
-Between conferences, regular meetings of a core group will take place to monitor the progress of the child protection plan.
+Between conferences regular meetings of a core group will take place to monitor the progress of the child protection plan.

-The DSL/DDSL (sometimes other staff members) will attend the child protection conference on behalf of the school.
-The person attending will have as much relevant and up to date information about the child as possible.
-They will contribute to a recommendation on the risks/protective factors for the family from their information and a view on the need for a child protection plan.
-We understand the importance of our attendance and contribution at these conferences and whether we attend or not we will always provide a written report prior to conference containing these contributions; (note: form available to support this is available on the Education Safeguarding page of the Staffordshire Learning Net).
+The DSL/DDSL (and sometimes other staff members), will attend a child protection conference on behalf of the school in respect of individual children.
+The person attending will have as much relevant and up to date information/case files about the child as possible; any member of staff will be required to contribute to this process.
+The person attending will contribute to a recommendation on the risks/protective factors for the family from their information and a view on the need for a child protection plan.
+We understand the importance of our attendance and contribution at these conferences and whether we attend or not we know that there is a requirement to complete a report containing these contributions.

-Child protection conferences can be upsetting for parents.
-We recognise that we are likely to have more contact with parents than other professionals involved and will work in an open, honest, and transparent way with any parent whose child has been referred to SCAS or whose child is subject to a child protection plan.
-Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents/carers wherever possible.
+Clearly child protection conferences can be upsetting for parents.
+We recognise that we are likely to have more contact with parents than other professionals involved.
+We will work in an open, honest, and transparent way with any parent whose child has been referred to Stoke on Trent's Children's Advice and Duty service or whose child is subject to a child protection plan.

+Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents/carers.
+See appendix 2 & 3

-10. Escalation process
+10. ESCALATION PROCEDURE

-Staffordshire Safeguarding Children Board expects members of staff working directly with families to share information appropriately and work to plans agreed in all relevant forums.
-Good practice includes the expectation that constructive challenge amongst colleagues within agencies, and between agencies, provides a healthy approach to the work.
+The Stoke on Trent Safeguarding Children Partnership expects members of staff working directly with families to share information appropriately and work to plans agreed in all relevant forums.
+Good practice includes the expectation that constructive challenge amongst colleagues within agencies and between agencies provides a healthy approach to the work.